navidJadid/openease_frontend_development/README.md

 7. [Docker-Compose Volume Paths](#7-docker-compose-volume-paths)

 ### 1. Background and Purpose of this Repository
-As of May 2019 the openEASE project has launched with a new project architecture which splits it into several sub-repositories.
+As of May 2019, the openEASE project has launched with a new project architecture which splits it into several sub-repositories.
 Each of the sub-repositories is a docker-module which is deployed to docker-hub and then build as a whole with docker-compose in the root repository.
 This kind of architecture will hopefully increase the project's maintainability and ease the development of new features for the project, both for the researchers at the University of Bremen but also externals.
 Yet, as a consequence of this change, some parts of the system cannot be run or tested standalone anymore.
 This repository aims to setup a development environment for the front-end and webserver.
 It contains all the submodules and instructions needed to run and develop the mentioned components.

 <sub>**Side Note:** We are aware that some of the procedures needed to work on this project are a bit 'annoying' or 'unhandy' (to say the least).
-We are constantly looking for ways to improve the setup procedure and the development flow, hence if you have suggestions consider writing us an email or editing this documentation and submitting a pull request.</sub>
+We are constantly looking for ways to improve the setup procedure and the development flow.
+Thus, if you have suggestions, consider writing us an email or editing this documentation and submitting a pull request.</sub>

 ### 2. Setting up and Cloning the Repository correctly
 This repository utilizes git-submodules which allows us to include and develop the dependencies of this project, without having to include their files directly into this git-repository.
 When cloning this project correctly (which we will explain in a minute) the submodules are cloned from their own repositories.
-Now when changes are made to the submodules they are only pushed to the repository of the respective module and not to this repository.
+When changes are made to the submodules they are only pushed to the repository of the respective module and not to this repository.

 If this repository is cloned normally, then the submodules will not be cloned together with the main repository.
 There will be subfolders, but those will be empty.
-Now depending on whether you have write access to the repositories in use here (meaning this repository and all the repositories of the submodules), the workflow is slightly different:
+Now, depending on whether you have write access to the repositories in use here (meaning this repository and all the repositories of the submodules), the workflow is slightly different:

 - **If you have write access to all the repositories in use** or just want to run the project and not commit changes:
     To load the repository with all submodules either of the following two approaches will work: